-The best way to describe Army Curriculum is a combination of Developmentally Appropriate Practices and Creative Curriculum.
-Developmentally Appropriate Practices is a child centered, Child-initiated and teacher supported program.
-The Creative Curriculum program allows for meaningful and long lasting learning involving active thinking and experimenting to find out how things work.
+The best way to describe Army Curriculum is a combination of Developmentally Appropriate Practice and Creative Curriculum.
+Developmentally Appropriate Practice is a child-centered, child-initiated and teacher-supported program.
+The Creative Curriculum program allows for meaningful and long-lasting learning involving active thinking and experimenting to find out how things work.
 This is best accomplished through purposeful play facilitated by highly intentional teaching practices.
-Both practices require each child to have a primary caregiver, who observes and document the child's interests, strengths and abilities and builds the curriculum around that.
-Observations allow us to offer and individualized program that will support school readiness for children by expanding their play intro learning experiences.
+Both practices require each child to have a primary caregiver who observes and documents the child's interests, strengths and abilities and builds the curriculum around that.
+Observations allow us to offer an individualized program that will support school readiness for children by expanding their play into learning experiences.

 The Army's Strong Beginnings Pre-K is a program designed to prepare children to be successful to enter kindergarten.
-Curriculum focuses on the social, emotional, and physical development of your child; equips them with basic academic (language, reading, math, and social studies) and "Kindergarten Classroom Etiquette" skills to enhance "school readiness".
+Curriculum focuses on the social, emotional, and physical development of your child and equips them with basic academic (language, reading, math, and social studies) and "Kindergarten Classroom Etiquette" skills to enhance "school readiness."
 Pre-K Strong Beginnings Program is for ages 4 to 5.
-The program is offered at CDC I and CDC III, to register contact Parent Central Services.
+The program is offered at CDC I and CDC III.
+To register contact Parent Central Services.

 Fort Meade MWR - CYS hourly care services are available at: